grantbelford/N225-Equity-Statarb---Brute-Force-vs.-k-Means-Clustering/README.md

 Strat 2.
 Statarb - k-Means Clustering (no pre-defined industry, sector or other restrictions - goal is for this approach to discover *non-intuitive* pairs with similar behaviour despite being from different industries)

-Process
-1. In both cases:
+Process - in both cases:

-2. The trading pairs are selected & sorted on a custom *scoring* system which combines both cointegration strength & correlation.
+1. The trading pairs are selected & sorted on a custom *scoring* system which combines both cointegration strength & correlation.
 ADF Stat: Prioritizes pairs cointegrated at 1% > 5% > 10%.
 Correlation: Rewards higher absolute Pearson correlations.
 *Score* = (ADF Level Weight) + 2 * |Correlation|.

-3. The top 5 highest-scoring pairs from each approach are then selected for statarb backtesting *strat* (both under same trading signals/position sizing/performance metrics)
+2. The top 5 highest-scoring pairs from each approach are then selected for statarb backtesting *strat* (both under same trading signals/position sizing/performance metrics)
 Basic Z-score MR *strat*: enters when spread exceeds ±2σ & exit at ±0.5σ.